Tanmay-Godse/Financial-Analytics-Data-Pipeline-with-Machine-Learning/README.md

 # Financial Analytics Data Pipeline with Scratch ML

-An end-to-end student project that combines data cleaning, SQL storage, feature engineering, machine learning from scratch, and interactive visualization on a financial fraud dataset.
+An end-to-end academic project that combines data cleaning, SQL storage, feature engineering, machine learning from scratch, and interactive visualization on a financial fraud dataset.

 This project uses the credit card fraud detection dataset to show the full workflow from raw data to model evaluation.